-Non-Office Area G - Judicial Chambers and Court Rooms
+■ Non-Office Area G - Judicial Chambers and Court Rooms

 Definition: Total of all areas within the reported NLA that are judicial chambers and court rooms and are not leased-out.
 Include: Judicial chambers and the secure zone around judicial chambers, court rooms and hearing rooms.
 Exclude: Offices provided for tribunal members, commissioners, ombudsmen or similar officers.

+Definition: Total of all areas within the reported NLA that are judicial chambers and court rooms and are not leased-out.
 Notes: Measurements of the non-office area can be taken from the physical space or the floor plans, whichever is considered by the Entity to be the most reliable.
 Only areas categorised as judicial chambers and court rooms are recorded under this element.
 Area reported as non-office area needs to fit a category of AGPR defined non-office area at the point in time of data collection.
 Area expected to be a non-office area but not used as such must not be included in this element.
 An area can only be included in non-office area if it is in the NLA and the controlled area for the property.
 For example, areas such as base building stairs, access-ways, base building toilets and plant rooms must not be included in non-office area because they are not in the NLA.
 If there is uncertainty about whether an area is an office area or non-office area, it must be treated as an office area.
 Format: Square metres: [nn,nnn.nn]